Apexpredation/BIQU-B1-IDEX-SKR-1.4/README.md

 # BIQU-B1-IDEX
-This is a reprap based firmware for the BIQU B1 in an IDEX configuration
+This is a reprap based firmware for the BIQU B1 in an IDEX configuration using the SKR 1.4 board and original TMC2225 drivers

    ---Screen Setup---